-&lt;sup>12 J. Hirschmeier and T. Yui, The Development of Japanese Business 1600-1973 (Routledge: 1975), pp. 82-83.
+&lt;sup>12 Hirschmeier, J. and T. Yui, The Development of Japanese Business 1600-1973, (Routledge: 1975), pp.82-83.

-&lt;sup>13 See Kozo Yamamura, A Study of Samurai Income and Entrepreneurship (Harvard University Press: 1974).
+&lt;sup>13 See Kozo Yamamura, A Study of Samurai Income and Entrepreneurship, (Harvard University Press: 1974).

-Onoda Cement was the first private cement company to be established in Japan, in 1881, in what is now the city of Onoda in Yamaguchi Prefecture (Choshu Feif).
-It was one of the leading cement manufacturers in Japan and indeed shared the Japanese cement industry in both the prewar and postwar periods with Asano Cement, which had purchased the Fukagawa Stateowned Cement Factory.
-14 Onoda Cement was also one of the few modern companies to be established with a loan from the government's Samurai Relief Plan.
-There were four samurai relief companies that had modern factory systems from the time of their establishment: Onoda Cement, Hiroshima Spinning Company (established 1881), Okayama Spinning Company (established 1883), and Nagoya Electric Light Company (established 1886).
-However, Hiroshima Spinning Company's No. 1 Factory was a state-owned factory that the company had purchased, while Okayama Spinning Company was an existing spinning company in which a samurai group that had received a loan through the Samurai Relief Plan took a capital stake.
-It is also difficult to consider Nagoya Electric Light Company as a genuine samurai relief company because the decision to redeem the samurai relief subsidy had already been made before it ever opened for business.
+Cement Factory, Onoda Cement was also one of the few modern companies to be established with a loan from the government's Samurai Relief Plan.
+There were four samurai relief companies that had modern factory systems from the time of the establishment: Onoda Cement, Hiroshima Spinning Company (established 1881), Okayama Spinning Company (established 1883) and Nagoya Electric Light Company (established 1886).
+However, Hiroshima Spinning Company was a state-owned factory that the company had purchased, while Okayama Spinning Company was an existing spinning company in which a samurai group that had received a loan from the samurai relief plan took a capital stake.
+Nagoya Electric Light Company is also hard to consider the genuine samurai relief company because the decision to redeem samurai relief subsidy had already been made before it ever opened for business.
 It is Onoda Cement that provides the opportunity for long-term observation of the motivations of the samurai, the fund-raising strategies, technology transfers, and business activities that brought them through the difficult startup years.
-In this sense, Onoda Cement can be considered the representative samurai relief company.
-16
+In that sense, Onoda Cement can be considered the representative samurai relief company.